On this page:Academic Planning

 Leave of Absence or Withdrawal After the Start of a Semester

-Once a semester has begun, students enrolled in courses who want to (1) withdraw completely from all courses for the current semester, (2) withdraw completely from the University, or (3) take a leave of absence for the current semester, must complete the NYU Semester Withdrawal Form via their Student Center on Albert.
-Directions on how to complete this form can be found on the Office of the University Registrar's Web site (www.nyu.edu/registrar/withdrawal).
-Students do not need to complete the NYU Semester Withdrawal Form if they are dropping/adding individual classes, but will remain enrolled at NYU .
+Once a semester has begun, enrolled students who want to (1) withdraw completely from all courses for the current semester, (2) withdraw completely from the University, or (3) take a leave of absence for the current semester must complete the NYU Semester Withdrawal Form on Albert and meet with an academic adviser.

-All students accepted to the Stern School of Business are admitted to a four-year (or eight-academic semester) program.
-While it is possible for students to complete course work in less time, it is not recommended.
-Students are encouraged to participate in the wide range of opportunities found at NYU, including clubs, sports, community service, and internships over the four-year period.
+All students accepted to the Stern School of Business are admitted to a 4-year (8 academic semesters) program.
+You are encouraged to participate in the wide range of opportunities found at NYU including clubs, sports, community service, and internships over the four-year period.

-The possibility of early graduation is contingent upon the completion of all required course work.
-Completion of course work is subject to course availability and successful completion of all degree requirements.
-Students interested in early graduation are encouraged to discuss it with their adviser.
+The possibility of early graduation is contingent upon the completion of all required coursework.
+Completion of coursework is subject to course availability and successful completion of all degree requirements.
+If you are interested in early graduation, you are encouraged to discuss it with an academic adviser.